 What’s new in Florida travel for 2021?
-As the coronavirus pandemic swept through the Sunshine State and country, you may have missed the announcement of some adventures trails launched in 2020 and 2021.
+As the coronavirus pandemic swept through the Sunshine State and country, you may have missed the announcement of some adventure trails launched in 2020 and 2021.
 Five destinations offer curated trails through their downtowns and beyond.
 Some involve refreshing beverages while others follow myths or legends.
 They all are fun to follow and offer a new way to discover a slice of Florida.

 Florida Mermaid Trail in Brooksville

-Mermaids have entertained and enchanted visitors in Weekie Wachee Springs, Fla for decades.
+Mermaids have entertained and enchanted visitors in Weekie Wachee Springs, Fla. for decades.
 Now, spot them along the Florida Mermaid Trail in nearby historic Brooksville.
 Spot 20 small mermaid statues in downtown along the Florida Mermaid Trail.
 They may be at eye-level, street-level, or above you.
 It’s a fun way to explore the historic city, visit shops and eateries, and admire art and architecture you may not have noticed before.

 Learn more about the Florida Mermaid Trail on their website.

 Get Social Along the Florida Mermaid Trail: #FLMermaidTrail

 When following the trail, share your experience on social media using the hashtag: #FLMermaidTrail.

 You gotta dip your toes in the sand when visiting Daytona Beach but there’s so much more to see and experience.
 Follow the Ultimate Daytona Beach Trail Guide to explore cars, craft, and culture in this popular Florida east coast destination.
 The Guide consists of six niche trails with curated lists of sites and businesses to visit.